Stresses multiply for many US clergy: ‘We need help too’ | WTOP

 “Sometimes your congregation is polarized — a group who wants you gone and believes another priest will be so much better, and a group who are supportive,” she said.
 “People are acting out, circulating rumors about you in email chains — it’s traumatic.”

+In Baltimore, the Rev. Alvin Gwynn — at age 74 — has been getting help from computer-savvy millennials as he serves for a 30th year as pastor of Friendship Baptist Church.
+His mostly African American congregation of 1,100 is flourishing, he says, and yet he’s weighed down sometimes by the multiple crises of his city — high crime and drug abuse, underfunded schools, a lack of decent affordable housing.

+“The hardest thing is trying to keep people’s hope alive,” he said.
+“We’re no longer a friendly city — our families have been torn apart, and people don’t have the interaction with the church that they once had.”

 The National Association of Evangelicals, which represents more than 45,000 churches in the U.S., published research in 2016 detailing pervasive financial stress among its pastors.
-Of more than 4,200 pastors surveyed, half earned less than $50,000 a year; 90% worried about insufficient retirement savings.
+Of more than 4,200 pastors surveyed, half earned less than $50,000 a year and more than 90% worried about insufficient retirement savings.
+Only 20% said their congregations had more than 200 people.

+Yet pastors in booming megachurches can suffer as well.
+Jarrid Wilson’s death in September was preceded in August 2018 by the suicide of Andrew Stoecklein, the 30-year-old pastor of Inland Hills Church in Chino, California.
+A few days before killing himself, Stoecklein had preached about his own struggles with panic attacks and depression.

+Wilson’s suicide was among the reasons that megachurch pastor Howard John Wesley recently told his 10,000-member congregation at Alfred Street Baptist Church in Alexandria, Virginia, that he was taking a 15-week sabbatical.

+“There’s not been a day in these past 11 years that I have not woken up and knew that there’s something I had to do for the church, that I have to be available for a call,” Wesley said.
+“I’m tired.”

-For Muslim clergy in America, the stresses of their jobs are often magnified by awareness that their communities face prejudice and suspicion.
+For Muslim clergy in America, the stresses of being a faith leader are often magnified by awareness that their communities face prejudice and suspicion.

-“We’re framed in this idea that somehow we’re a fifth column trying to take the country down,” said James Jones, a Manhattan College religion professor and vice chair of the board of the Islamic Seminary of America.
+“We’re framed in this idea that somehow we’re a fifth column trying to take the country down,” said James Jones, vice chair of the board of the Islamic Seminary of America.
 “We’re asked to prove ourselves — that we are patriotic — in ways that other people aren’t.”

+Jones, a religion professor at Manhattanville College, says engagement in interfaith activities can be valuable for Muslim clergy.

+“We in our community have to share that more inclusive approach,” he said.
+“Not insular, harsh rhetoric.”

 Zeb, now chaplain at the five-college Claremont Colleges network in California, described Duke’s backtracking as “a hard call.”